KL0ke5h/Neural-color-generator/README.md

 # Model Architecture

-**Input:** Character-level and word-level tokenized color descriptions.
+- **Input:** Character-level and word-level tokenized color descriptions.
-**Embedding:** GloVe 6B 100d pretrained word embeddings.
+- **Embedding:** GloVe 6B 100d pretrained word embeddings.
-**Layers:** Transformer with multi-head attention, bidirectional LSTM, and dense layers.
+- **Layers:** Transformer with multi-head attention, bidirectional LSTM, and dense layers.
-**Output:** RGB values (0-255) for the predicted color.
+- **Output:** RGB values (0-255) for the predicted color.
-**Metrics:** MAE and CIEDE2000 for evaluating color accuracy.
+- **Metrics:** MAE and CIEDE2000 for evaluating color accuracy.

 # Deployment
 The model is deployed to Hugging Face Spaces using Gradio for the frontend.
 The **CI/CD pipeline**:

-*Runs tests using test_color_model.py.
+- Runs tests using test_color_model.py.
-*Deploys the model and interface to a Hugging Face Space.
+- Deploys the model and interface to a Hugging Face Space.
-*Requires a Hugging Face API token (HF_TOKEN) stored in GitHub Secrets.